 On June 3rd MPP Peter Tabuns and I sent another letter to Premier Ford asking him to take immediate action and enact a commercial evictions moratorium.
 Click here to read the letter.

-A new survey developed by the Broadview Danforth BIA and the Toronto Association of Business Improvement Areas (TABIA) was circulated to small businesses and landlords in Toronto, Ottawa and Guelph.
+A survey developed by the Broadview Danforth BIA and the Toronto Association of Business Improvement Areas (TABIA) was circulated to small businesses and landlords in Toronto, Ottawa and Guelph.
 61% of businesses who qualify indicated their landlord has not applied for CECRA, and 72% of businesses could not make all of June’s rent.
 The survey participants included 427 small business tenants and 92 landlords.

 Click here to watch the June 4th media conference, read the media release and view the survey results.